 |Book example:||Journal of Bridge Engineering|

-Library Genesis has several names and appearances, but the meaning is the same: it’s a place where you can get books, articles, magazines, and whatnot for your studies.
+Library Genesis has several names and appearances, but the meaning is the same: it’s a place where you can get books, articles, magazines, and whatnot for your studies online for free.
 Also known as LibGen and Genesis Library, this online database of books is loved by the Reddit community as the place where you can get practically everything.
 It may seem somewhat complicated to use, but once you read this explanation, everything gets pretty clear.